 There is no centralized body of certification for becoming a horse trainer in the USA.
 However, there are many organizations that offer independent certification.

 Many times the best trainers were often those that had tons and tons of experience training horses.
-They had never set foot in a class.
+They had never set foot in a class, and didn't have an equestrian degree.
 It is still fairly common in the horse world today that trainers are not certified.
 It depends on the level the horse trainer is working at.

 In the good old days anyone could call themselves a horse trainer, and you will still see that today.